Haggle1996/RevolutionPack/content/article/rev2changes.md

 ## ChromatiCraft
 - Wisps in Rainbow Forests can hurt you.
-- The Ender Dragon will respawn shortly after killing it.
 - Rainbow Forest biomes do not spread when planting rainbow trees.
 - Pylons do not automatically chunk-load; you'll need to use your own chunk loader (server optimization).
-- Disabled player progress announcements as they cause a server crash.

 ## Cooking for Blockheads
 - Water must be pumped in to the sink.